winebarrel/sqsf/README.md

 # sqsf

-sqsf is a tool to receive AWS SQL messages for `tail -f`.
+sqsf is a tool to receive AWS SQL messages like `tail -f`.

 ## Installation